workflows-sh/do-k8s-cdktf/Command.md

 ```

 ### Vault
-This command allows to manage secrets in Kubernetes, these secrets are inyected as environment variables to your pods in Kubernetes.
+This command allows to manage secrets in Kubernetes, these secrets are injected as environment variables to your pods in Kubernetes.

 * **Init**<br>
 This command option allows you to initialize the vault, and it should be executed when you create a new Kubernetes cluster.